Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 When a Huge or smaller creature you can see ends its turn within 30 feet of you, you can use your **:rsc-r: Reaction**{ .rsc } to magically force it to make a Strength saving throw against your Spell Save DC.
 On a failed save, you pull the creature up to 25 feet directly to an unoccupied space.
 If you pull the target to a space within 5 feet of you, you can make a melee weapon attack against it as part of this reaction.

-You can use this **:rsc-r: Reaction**{ .rsc } a number of times equal to your Intelligence modifier, and you regain all expended uses of it when you finish a Long Rest.
+You can use this **:rsc-r: Reaction**{ .rsc } a number of times equal to your Intelligence modifier, and you regain all expended uses of it when you finish a **:rest-long: Long Rest**.

 #### Infiltrator